-This scene glamourizes the muscular body, particularly the most glamorous of muscles with the arms, or more commonly referred to in the bodybuilding community as "the guns"!
+This scene glamourizes the muscular body, particularly the most glamorous of muscles with the arms, more commonly referred to in the bodybuilding community as "the guns!"
 The use of a close-up focuses on both of the character’s biceps, greased up and veiny.
-The close-up is continuously edited back to as the central focus within separate cuts to the two characters faces, thus manipulating the spectator to often gaze at the muscular male body this early in the film's narrative.
-Furthermore the objectification is not feminised, as the muscle being objectified is in action, and part of a contest of strength between the two characters.
+The close-up is continuously edited back to as the central focus within separate cuts to the two characters' faces, thus manipulating the spectator to often gaze at the muscular male body this early in the film's narrative.
+Furthermore, the objectification is not feminised, as the muscle being objectified is in action, and part of a contest of strength between the two characters.

 As well as these images of the body in action, the idea of symbolic representation of the body as ‘phallic’ is also presented within this film.
 The masculine bodies in Predator and essentially the entire ‘muscular cinema’ period are represented either with exaggerated phallic symbols; giant guns, large machetes for example, or literally as a phallus through the body itself.
 Dutch is always presented with these symbols during his screen time.
 It tends to be portrayed with his taste for large Cuban cigars, his long assault rifle, but most crucially through an exaggeration of Schwarzenegger's own physical aesthetic.